 Another easy way to personalize your customer communication is to adjust messaging based on whether they are new or returning visitors to your website.

-For example, to show your appreciation to the returning visitors, you can display a nice welcome-back message.
-And to make sure you convert them into subscribers, you can sweeten it with a discount offer.
+For example, to show your appreciation to the returning visitors, you can display a nice welcome-back message with a discount offer.

 How to find out which personalization tactic works for you?